The Future of Dentistry

 Improving Case Acceptance through AI Visualization

 Case acceptance has traditionally been based on the trust relationship between the patient and provider.13,14 With AI, the ability for patients to visualize, recognize, and understand objective indications for treatment-with interpretation by the clinician-allows patients more control in making the right decision for their conditions.
-Instead of saying, "you have bone loss here," the practitioner can explain, "near this red line, you have 3.2 mm of bone loss, and evidence supports treatment once loss progresses past 2 mm" (Figure 5).
+Instead of saying, "you have bone loss here," the practitioner can explain, "near this orange line, you have probing depths in excess of 4mm and radiographic bone levels of 4.3mm and evidence supports treatment once levels progress beyond 3 mm" (Figure 2).
 The precision and computer visualization support the clinical judgment of the dentist, and intuitive color coding draws the attention of the patient to the most relevant points of concern.

 Longitudinal Tracking of Treatment Outcomes